xygeni/xygeni-action/README.md

 ### Setting API token as encrypted secret in GitHub

 The scanner needs an *API token* to communicate with the Xygeni platform.
+To register in the Xygeni platform, please register in the [xygeni.io](https://xygeni.io/book-a-demo).

 Such API token is a secret that could be registered safely at the appropriate scope (organization, repository or environment) using [GitHub Encrypted Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).

 ![](images/i01_secret.png)